-There are range foods that can contribute to shiny, lustrous and strong strands.
-And we round up this following list of enriched vitamins and mineral foods to boost your hair’s healthy growth.
-You might be ignoring many of these healthy foods but including these nutrients in your daily diet doesn’t only promotes a sound body but also create a noticeable result towards a healthy looking hair.
+There is a range of foods that can contribute to shiny, lustrous and strong strands.
+And we round up the following list of enriched vitamins and mineral foods to boost your hair’s healthy growth.
+You might be ignoring many of these healthy foods but including these nutrients in your daily diet doesn’t only promotes a sound body but also create a noticeable result towards healthy-looking hair.

 - Omega 3 to fend off hair loss